 From advertising agencies to public relations firms, numerous companies are looking for new talent — making the types of sports careers available to you nearly limitless.
 And, if you’ve pursued a degree in Marketing or Sports Marketing, your chances of landing one of these sports marketing jobs skyrockets.

-Are you ready to take on the world of sports marketing?
+Are you ready to land your dream job in sports marketing?
 Here are the various types of careers in sports marketing to consider.

 - Event Management